ecarlstrom/discordbot/issues.md

 - Certain playback issues such as a song not playing correctly or inputs being entered in rapid succession can cause the bot to freeze and require a reboot before music playback is restored, looking into this. (testing the fix on 10/13 release currently)

 - Most of the current (10/19) crashes seem to be related to a particular package rather than any of the code, so I'm investigating ways to fix this.
+(10/22 update: looking at some potential fixes as this issue has been reported by a number of other people)